-Regardless of the application and use of the zip line, there are common issues which need to be addressed to promote safety.
-Selection of the site, use of trees or poles, and corridor clearances are all critical elements to consider when constructing a course.
+Regardless of the application and use of a zip line, there are common issues which need to be addressed to promote safety.
+Selection of the site, geology, topography, historical weather conditions, construction materials, supports, and corridor clearances should be considered.
 The use of trees requires inspection from a qualified arborist to assess the health and vitality of the trees.
-Utility poles can provide more flexibility in course layout and design but require routine maintenance and inspection.
+Utility poles can provide flexibility in course layout and design but require relatively high maintenance and inspection compared to steel/concrete builds.
 The zip line corridor must be free of obstructions and requires daily inspection and routine maintenance to keep tree growth at a safe distance.

 - Broken wires

 - Physical damage at impact areas on cables

 - Visual inspection of impact areas on cables

 Participants in zip line activities are not responsible for the inspection of the system’s hardware and safety devices, however they may be able to evaluate the condition of the safety equipment.
 Potential causes for concern include safety equipment that appears tattered and worn or if the only braking mechanism provided is a heavy glove used to squeeze the cable.
 Crushed fingers, broken hands, and collisions with trees or supports can result from using this braking system.